Lower Pecos Canyonlands Archaeological Field School at Eagle Nest Canyon

-This season the field school will be focused on developing the essential research skills required in traditional "dirt" archaeology and in rock art archaeology.
-Both avenues of field research, in the ground and on the walls, will take place in Eagle Nest Canyon.
-This mile-long box canyon tributary of the Rio Grande near Langtry, Texas, houses several well-known sites, Bonfire Shelter and Eagle Cave.
+The field school will be focused on developing the essential research skills required in traditional archaeology.
+The field research will take place in and around Eagle Nest Canyon (ENC).
+This mile-long box canyon tributary of the Rio Grande near Langtry, Texas houses several well-known sites, such as Bonfire Shelter and Eagle Cave.
 The Ancient Southwest Texas (ASWT) project of Texas State is carrying a multiyear research program in the canyon (see https://aswtproject.wordpress.com/).
 Field school investigations will include work in a smaller rockshelter within the canyon and in a plant baking facility (burned rock midden) at the head of the canyon.

 Program Fees: $25.00 Application Fee + $1200.00 Program Expenses** (Paid separately from tuition)